domestic violence first offense

 Plea Bargaining

 Your lawyer may be able to negotiate a favorable plea bargain for you.
-The prosecutor can make the plea bargain favorable in a number of ways.
+The prosecutor can make the plea bargain favorable several ways.
 They can offer you a light sentence in exchange for taking classes, for instance.
 They can even agree to let you plea to a lesser charge without the domestic violence enhancement if they feel the facts warrant such diversion.
-Prosecutors often agree to a plea bargain to save the time and expense of a trial, or as a reflection of an evidentiary weakness in their case against you.

 The Domestic Violence Diversion Program